 The experience will continue at a PNC ATM once the 8-digit code has been provided in the PNC Mobile app.

 Active PNC debit and banking cards are eligible for Card Free ATM Access.
-Cards not eligible for this feature include deposit only cards, credit cards, SmartAccess® cards and non-PNC cards.
+Cards not eligible for this feature include deposit only cards, credit cards, and non-PNC cards.

 Your card may not be eligible for this feature.

-For joint account owners, you must have your own user id and password in order to access your card in the app.
+For joint account owners, you must have your own user ID and password in order to access your card in the app.
 Customers can enroll in mobile banking directly in the PNC Mobile app or at www.pnc.com.
-You will need your Social Security number, the PIN associated with you Debit Card, and your account number to enroll.
+You will need your Social Security number, the PIN associated with your debit card, and your account number to enroll.

 No, your one-time access code can be used only once to gain access at the ATM.
 Just like when you use your card, you can complete multiple transactions with the re-entry of your PIN.
 As soon as you return to the welcome screen, the session is complete.

 Please ensure that you entered the entire 8-digit code correctly.
 Your active code also displays after you sign in to the PNC Mobile app.
+Your active code is valid for 30 minutes from the request or until it's successfully used at an ATM.
 If the code still isn't working, it may be expired, and you will need to request a new code in the app.

 On rare occasions, Card Free Access may not be available at some ATMs due to maintenance.
 During this time, you can insert your debit card to complete a transaction.

-When you deposit an approved check from your mobile phone or a PNC DepositEasy℠ ATM, PNC Express Funds gives you the option, for a fee, to make the full amount available immediately for withdrawals and purchases.
+Whether you deposit a check through the PNC Mobile app, at a PNC DepositEasy℠ ATM or with a teller, PNC Express Funds gives you the option, for a fee, to make the full amount available immediately for withdrawals and purchases[5,6].